kar-dim/Watermarking-GPU/README.md

 For building the project, the below must be installed:
 - OpenCL implementation: The [OpenCL Headers](https://github.com/KhronosGroup/OpenCL-Headers), [OpenCL C++ Bindings](https://github.com/KhronosGroup/OpenCL-CLHPP) and [OpenCL Library file](https://github.com/KhronosGroup/OpenCL-SDK) are already included and configured for this project.
 - CUDA implementation: NVIDIA CUDA Toolkit.
-- LibPNG (can be installed from Visual Studio marketplace).
+- LibPNG is already included as a vcpkg package from Visual Studio marketplace.
 - ArrayFire should be installed globally, with default installation options.
 Environment Variable "AF_PATH" will be defined automatically.
 - OpenCV (for video testing, used internally by CImg), with default installation options.
-Environment Variable "OPENCV_DIR" will be defined automatically.
+Environment Variable "OPENCV_DIR" should be defined in the "build" directory (for example: C:\opencv\build\x64\vc16).